vicres/academic-kickstart/content/es/home/media.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

+title = "En los medios..."
-title = "Tal vez me hayas visto en..." subtitle = ""
+subtitle = ""

 [content]